Victor-Osei/Recommendation_Systems/README.md

 - Precision@K & Recall@K:
 These metrics measure the quality of the top-K recommendations.

-- MAP (Mean Average Precision):
-Captures ranking quality by considering the order of relevant items.

 - Baseline Performance:
 The pure CF model achieved Mean Precision@10 ≈ 0.0056 and Mean Recall@10 ≈ 0.0455.